 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including attendance, ability, emotional state, age and maturity.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
 We aim to identify these needs as they arise and provide teaching and learning opportunities which enable every child to achieve to his or her full potential.
 This may include additional provision.

-SENCO contact details can be found below.
+Our SENCO's contact details can be found below.
 Please email her at any time should you have concerns about your child.
 Her working days are Tuesday, Wednesday and Thursday.
-On the SEN team we have a qualified Speech and Language Therapist teaching assistant, Rachel Hoskins and a play therapist; together with our Family Liaison Officers, who support our parents with a wide variety of matters.
-The FLO, Andrea Charlton can be found on the gate most mornings and afternoons.
+On the SEN team we have a Teaching Assistant who delivers Speech and Language interventions, and a play therapist; a physical intervention coach, and ELSA and a Nurture Team, together with our Family Liaison Officer, who supports our parents with a wide variety of matters.
+The FLO, Andrea Charlton can be found on the gate Wednesday, Thursday and Friday mornings and afternoons.
 If you have any concerns or you feel your child may need additional support please come and talk initially to your child’s class teacher.